jethornton/flexgui/docs/source/install.rst

 will know when the version changes and you can install the new version along with other Debian software.

-For a PC create an apt sources file for Flex copy and paste this command in a terminal
+For a PC to create an apt sources file for Flex GUI copy and paste this command in a terminal
 ::

 	echo 'deb [arch=amd64] https://gnipsel.com/flexgui/apt-repo stable main' | sudo tee /etc/apt/sources.list.d/flexgui.list